 Studies have not been done to see if the Novavax COVID-19 protein subunit vaccine passes into breast milk.
 However, because it is not a live vaccine that can make copies of itself (replicate) and spread through the body, it is not expected to get into the milk.

-Organizations including the Academy of Breastfeeding Medicine and the American Academy of Pediatrics agree that people who are breastfeeding can receive COVID-19 vaccines.
-There is no recommendation to postpone breastfeeding or discard breast milk after getting the Novavax COVID-19 protein subunit vaccine.
-Talk to your healthcare provider about all of your breastfeeding questions.
+There is no recommendation to stop or delay breastfeeding or discard breast milk after getting the Novavax COVID-19 protein subunit vaccine.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.